SvobodaJakub/python/vysavacice/README.md

 ## Module

 vysavacice.py contains a Python module.
 The Vysavacice class provides all the functionality.
-Running the vysavacice.py as a standalone program runs the integrate unittest tests of the Vysavacice class.
+Running the vysavacice.py as a standalone program runs the integrated unittest tests of the Vysavacice class.

 ## Running Vysavačice

 `python vys_prog.py`

 * Prints concatenations made from nouns.txt.
 Begins with concatenations using the most unique common strings.
-* Prints a vysavačice-ized text from text.txt.
+* Prints vysavačice-ized text from text.txt.

 ## Example